Become a Military Engineer: Step-by-Step Career Guide

 Learn the steps to becoming a military engineer.
 Read about the educational requirements, training, licensure and experience needed to begin a career in this field.

-Step One: Earn a Bachelor's Degree in an Area of Engineering from a ABET Accredited School
+Step 1: Earn a Bachelor's Degree in an Area of Engineering from a ABET Accredited School

 While not all military positions require licensing, professional engineering designations may improve employment in higher ranking positions.
 Frequently, graduates become professional engineers (PEs).
 The first step to becoming a PE involves passing the Fundamentals of Engineering test via the NCEES (National Council of Examiners for Engineering and Surveying) agency.
 Aspiring engineers must then develop at least four years of work experience before they are eligible for taking the PE test.

-Step Three: Gain Experience Working As an Engineer and Finish the PE Licensing
+Step 3: Gain Experience Working As an Engineer and Finish the PE Licensing

 There are many different work opportunities for future military engineers.
 Engineering organizations and educational institutions may offer work for entry-level engineers.
 Organizations like the Institute for Electrical and Electronic Engineers (IEEE) offer internship programs for students in certain areas of engineering.
 Educational institutions may offer internships and jobs for engineers that focus on working for a private company as an employee.